Prismadic/magnet/README.md

 ## 🧲 why

-- build a distributed LLM research node with any hardware, from Rasbperry Pi to cloud hardware.
+- build a distributed LLM research node with any hardware, from Rasbperry Pi to the expensive cloud
 - Apple silicon first-class citizen with [mlx](https://github.com/ml-explore/mlx)
 - embed & index to vector db with [milvus](https://milvus.io)
 - distributed processing with [NATS](https://nats.io)